Phone Calls with Social Anxiety

 Medical calls

 Scheduling appointments, asking about test results, requesting referrals.
-These are exactly the calls that social anxiety makes hardest — they involve personal information, unpredictable questions, and real consequences.
-Mio handles them and gives you everything in writing.
+These are the calls social anxiety makes hardest — personal information, unpredictable questions, real consequences.
+Shrinking them down to just the exchange with the receptionist makes them survivable.

 Insurance and billing